zkbt/MITTENS/INSTALL.md

 * 2) type "res=pgsql_query('select 1')" from the IDL prompt.
 If you have everything set up correctly with the IDL SQL interface, this should work.

 * 3) type "inspect" from the IDL prompt.
 This should open the main exploratory tool.
-Try clicking around -- and please report error messages to zkbt@mit.edu.
+Try clicking around -- and please report error messages to zkbt@mit.edu or as issues on the github repository.